jugasit/gcp/docs/testing.md

 ansible-molecule destroy
 ```

-You may specify the scenario to use with `-s SCENARIO|all`.
+You may specify the scenario to use with `-s SCENARIO`, or test all scenarios with `--all`.

 ## Writing tests